Darren Espanto: Legacy

-Dubbed as “Asia's Pop Hearthrob” by various media outlets, Espanto was the youngest artist to headline a sold-out solo major concert at MOA Arena.
-He has accumulated over 70 awards and recognitions including 15 Wish Music Awards, 8 Awit Awards, 8 Myx Music Awards, 8 Push Awards and 7 EdukCricle Awards.
+Dubbed as "Asia's Pop Hearthrob" by various media outlets, Espanto was the youngest artist to headline a sold-out solo major concert at MOA Arena.
+He has accumulated over 70 awards and recognitions including 15 Wish Music Awards, 8 Awit Awards, 8 Myx Music Awards, 8 Push Awards and 7 EdukCircle Awards.
 He performed for Pope Francis during the 2015 Papal Visit in UST.
 He has also headlined a gala at the legendary Carnegie Hall in New York and performed for presidents and dignitaries during the ASEAN Summits and APEC.
 He was recently appointed as the first celebrity Youth Advocate for the Sustainable Development Goals (SDGs).

-Espanto is one of the country's most successful & top-selling artists of the decade, Billboard reported that his self-titled debut album “Darren” has been certified 2× Platinum in the Philippines, selling over 30,000 units in the country, while his sophomore release “Be With Me” sold 15,000 units (certified Gold) respectively.
+Espanto is one of the country's most successful & top-selling artists of the decade, Billboard reported that his self-titled debut album "Darren" has been certified 2× Platinum in the Philippines, selling over 30,000 units in the country, while his sophomore release "Be With Me" sold 15,000 units (certified Gold) respectively.